rafaeltmbr/scratch-components/src/components/README.md

 # ScratchComponent
-This is the base (super) class to all Scratch Components.
-It defined in the ScratchComponent.js file.
-Also, can be instantiated like so:
+ScratchComponent is the base (super) class to all scratch elements.
+Defined in ScratchComponent.js, it can be instantiated like this:
 ```javascript
 const component = new ScratchComponent(shapeNameOrComponentInstance, options);
 ```